CTHRU/Hitrava/README.md

 For a full changelog of earlier versions, please look [`here`](./CHANGELOG.md).

 ## Release Notes
-### Version 3.2.5 (build 2004.1101)
+### Version 3.2.6 (build 2004.1801)
-#### New features and changes
-- ZIP and JSON conversion: Running and hiking activity types are now directly detected from the Huawei data.
-- Strava TCX: Hiking activities are generated with the corresponding Strava activity type.
-You don't need to manually adjust the activity type for hiking activities in Strava after upload.
-See also #2.
+#### Solved Issues
+- ZIP conversion: added support for the new folder structure of the Huawei Health ZIP files.
+See also #7.
+- ZIP and JSON conversion: solved an issue that caused Hitrava to error out for activities without a 'wearSportData' section.
+See also #7.
+- ZIP and JSON conversion: activities of known unsupported (JSON) activity types will be skipped instead of stopping Hitrava with an error.
+A warning message is logged during parsing of the JSON data to inform you.
+See also #7.

+#### Known Limitations
+- Activities with activity type '101' in the JSON data are currently (unknown and) unsupported.

 ## Copyright and License
 [![nposl3.0][shield nposl3.0]][tldrlegal nposl3.0]